openremote/documentation/docs/user-guide/manager-apis.md

 * Service user supported grant type(s): `client_credentials`

 ## HTTP API
-This is the traditional request response API with live documentation available via Swagger UI (see `/swagger/` URL of your manager) or you can look at the [demo environment](https://demo.openremote.io/swagger/).
+This is the traditional request response API which is documented in the [REST API](/docs/category/rest-api) chapter.

+Live documentation is also available via Swagger UI (see `/swagger/` URL of your manager) or you can look at the [demo environment Swagger UI](https://demo.openremote.io/swagger/).

 Authentication is done using standard `Authorization` header bearer token where the token is a valid access token obtained from the OAuth 2.0 token endpoint.

 * Base URL: `/api/{realm}/`
 * Authorization Header:  `Authorization: Bearer {accessToken}`